Skip to content

 Rate Limiting

-The API enforces rate limits to ensure fair usage.
-If you exceed the limit, you will receive a 429 Too Many Requests response.
-Wait and retry after a short delay.
+The API allows 100 requests per minute per API key.
+If you exceed the limit, you receive a 429 Too Many Requests response — wait and retry after a short delay.
+Chunk PUTs in a resumable upload go directly to cloud storage and do not count against this limit.

 Error Handling